You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-We were recently given a couple of samples of Mad Hippie's Exfoliating Serum ($34.99) and my co-tester recently emailed me to ask when and how to use it.
+We were recently given a couple of samples of Mad Hippie's Exfoliating Serum ($35 in the shop) and my co-tester recently emailed me to ask when and how to use it.
 Could it be layered with a serum such as her AQ Serum, ditto for the other skin brighteners in her arsenal.
 This raised some interesting questions about exfoliating and brightening serums, particularly ones based on AHAs.
 So how should you use them and how do they work?

 Exfoliating serums, masks, gels etc. are often based on alpha hydroxyl acids (AHAs).
 They are a group of weak acids typically derived from natural sources such as sugar cane, sour milk, apples and citrus that improve the skin’s appearance (evening out tone) and texture (smoothing).
 Glycolic acid is a typical one (from sugar cane) and Mad Hippie’s Exfoliating Serum has glycolic and lactic acids.

 At the simplest level, they work by exfoliating the skin and helping make way for new, healthy skin cells.
 However, no one really knew how this actually worked.
 Until just every recently, that is.
 In a study published in the Journal of Biological Chemistry, a team of scientists from California and China used glycolic acid, the smallest and most biologically available AHA, to conduct some experiments and enter into keratinocytes, creating acidic conditions within the cell.
 The low pH encourages calcium ions to flow into the cell.
 The resulting calcium ion overload in the cell leads to its death and skin exfoliation.